jiahaog/jiahao.codes/src/pages/about/index.md

 cover: ./cover.jpg
 ---

 Hi!
 I’m Jia Hao.
-I write Software at [Grab](https://www.grab.com/sg/).
-Just starting this site in my endeavour to be a wizard, where I will record down ~~spells~~ notes I encounter on my magical (or sometimes aggravating) programming journey.
+I write Software at [Amazon](https://www.amazon.com/) in San Francisco, and previously [Grab](https://www.grab.com/sg/).
+Welcome to my site where I talk about the magical world of ones and zeroes.

-## Acknowledgements

 This blog is built with [Gatsby](https://www.gatsbyjs.org/).
 SVG icons are taken from [Font Awesome](https://fontawesome.com/), and hosted on [Netlify](https://www.netlify.com/) all over the world.
+Read more about the architecture of this blog [here](/blog/why-i-upgraded-my-website/).